MWiB Vice President 2021-2022

 I hope that working together across the MWiB network we can find ways to promote the work of MWiB, and raise awareness within and beyond the Church of all that goes on., and in so doing improve the life chances and opportunities for more women.
 I have become increasingly aware and concerned about the growth of human trafficking.
 It is such a hidden problem, but is happening in every country in the world in various forms.
 The primary underlying cause is poverty, and research shows that education provides the best route out of poverty.
 So I pray that we, as an organisation, can find ways to prevent more people becoming trafficked over the next few years.

-As MWiB Vice President, and subsequently President, I am looking forward to working with other women, seeking creative ways to promote the movement, and meeting many people from across the connexion.
+As MWiB President, and now Vice President, I have enjoyed working with other women, seeking creative ways to promote the movement, and meeting many people from across the connexion.